 Rock climbing benefits go far beyond the obvious.
 When you train for rock climbing, not only will you be able to move up in climbing grades and send harder routes, but you will also, with a little bit of planning and guidance, get the ideal rock climber body.
 Rock climbing is a full-body sport, so many of the exercises related to training for rock climbing will tone your arms, core, and even legs.
-Coupled with proper nutrition, rock climbing will give you your best body in no time!
+Coupled with proper nutrition, rock climbing will give you your best body and climbers physique in no time!

 Climbing Strength Training